YIMBY: California

-In general, support for development is higher when the development is less local.
+Evidence from California suggests that support for development is often higher when the development is less local.
 For example, a statewide upzoning bill will have more popular support statewide than a new apartment building will have from the immediate neighbors.
-For example, while the national Sierra Club is in favor of infill development, local Sierra Club chapters oppose making development easier in their own cities.
-According to a 2019 scientific poll conducted by Lake Reach Partners for California YIMBY, in terms of public opinion, support for more infill development is higher among renters, Democrats, and black people, though it enjoys majority support among all groups in California.
+This can vary by state.
+While the national Sierra Club is in favor of infill development, local Sierra Club chapters in California oppose making development easier in their own cities.
+A 2019 poll conducted by Lake Reach Partners for California YIMBY found that support for more infill development is higher among renters, Democrats, and Black people, though it enjoys majority support among all groups in California.